 Go to your Dashboard>WordFence>Options and scroll down to Other Options:

-Whitelist the Sucuri Security Monitor ID by listing it as shown below.
-Save your changes.
+Then whitelist the Sucuri Security Monitor IP by listing it as shown below.

 The next time the Sucuri scanner attempts to connect to your website the server will allow it and your scans will run as scheduled.